Ugly Side Effects of Wine You Don't Even Know About, According to Science

 You'll get less restful sleep.

 A glass of wine in the evening may make you feel sleepy, but there's another side effect of drinking wine that you might not be expecting: you'll actually get worse sleep after consuming it.

 "Drinking alcohol reduces the Rapid Eye Movement sleep, an essential part of the sleep cycle connected to physical and emotional health," explains Stephen Light, a certified sleep science coach and co-founder of Nolah Mattress. "[You'll] wake up feeling tired even if you slept a good number of hours."
 And if you want to combat that energy slump, discover the 30 Best Foods That Give You All-Day Energy.

 You may develop rosacea.

 Want to keep your skin clear and healthy?
 You might want to skip that glass of wine.

 "Studies have shown an increase in the number of blood vessels in the cheeks in wine drinkers," says Anna Chacon, MD, a board-certified dermatologist with Zelen Life Dermatology.
 "Only visible blood vessels are notably increased in heavy versus moderate drinkers of wine—this supports the idea that wine is associated with rosacea."
 Want to get back your glow?
 Start with these 22 Foods That Will Immediately Improve Your Skin, According to Dermatologists.

 Think a glass of wine is just the thing to help ease those PMS symptoms?
 Think again.

-One of the lesser-known side effects of drinking wine is "worsened symptoms of premenstrual syndrome and premenstrual dysphoric disorder," as well as potential cycle changes, according to Ilene Ruhov, MD, PhD, a member of the Jetson Gut Council.
+One of the lesser-known side effects of drinking wine is "worsened symptoms of premenstrual syndrome and premenstrual dysphoric disorder," as well as potential cycle changes, according to Ilene Ruhoy, MD, PhD, a member of the Jetson Gut Council.